 nd for BPI across Tasmania and in the top 50 within Australia.
 Presently, their 2,100 cows are averaging 600kg of milk solids with an average cell count of 120,000.

 “We have had some favourite LIC bulls over the years like Hothouse (MOURNE GROVE HOTHOUSE S2F), who we have used extensively since 2014.
 We used Mint Edition (FAIRMONT MINT EDITION) – a former number one bull in NZ – prior to that, and are now using some of his sons.

 We also liked Frostman (PUKETIRO FROSTMAN S1F).
 We had his daughters in their first lactation doing over 10,000 litres in 305 days and holding to their first service.
 Many of these cows are now in their sixth or seventh lactation and have developed into wonderfully resilient and capacious cows.”

 The Dornauf’s herd and overall farming business are going strong, but this doesn’t mean they stand still.
 For 55 years, they have been focusing on continuous improvement, and it is fair to say that this strategy is paying off.

 “We make improvements year after year, just like LIC.
 We see this in the animals we have breed using their bulls.
 As an organisation they seem to compliment what we are doing.”

-This article was originally published in the spring edition of LIC Australia's
+This article was originally published in the autumn edition of LIC Australia's

 Green to Gold.